repoze/repoze.component/docs/adapter.rst

 - If the object is an instance, its class then its base classes are checked in Python MRO order for a ``__component_type__`` attribute.

+- The object's class is added as an unconditional component type.

 We'll use the following set of objects as examples: